retrodores/x16files.com/README.md

 # Data Use

-These YAML files are provided for community reference only.
+These JSON and YAML files are provided for community reference only.
 Do NOT deploy, distribute, or integrate it without prior authorization.
+We plan on making resources available after the site is established so that people can write clients using the data and search capabilities we're planning.